 If you’re torn between choosing Drip or going with Zaius, there are there are a few things to consider before making your decision.

 1. Do you like workflows?
 Zaius isn’t big on workflows and thinks of them as being “cumbersome” and “hard-to-follow,” so you won’t find any workflows on its platform.
-But if you like visuals and color-coded automated workflows (including pre-made workflows) that show exactly where your customers are headed on their journey, then Drip is totally your jam.
+But if you like visuals and color-coded automated Workflows, pre-made Workflows, and Workflow Split Testing—all of which show exactly where your customers are headed on their journey—then Drip is totally your jam.

 2. How much are you looking to spend on migration services?
 If you’re looking to keep your bank account in business, Drip offers three levels of migration—two of which are completely free.
 Zaius claims to offer stellar migration services, however they’re not up front (at all) about pricing.